denull/ton-gamble/README.md

 ## Inspecting cotract's state
 `./show-state.fif <data-boc>`

-This script will help to examine the current state of the contract.
+This script will help you to examine the current state of the contract.
 First, you need to download its state using the `saveaccountdata <filename> <addr>` command in the shell of your client.
 After that you can pass the generated boc-file to this script.

-It should output detailed info about cotract's params, list of active games and bids.
+It should output detailed info about cotract's params, list of active games, information about each player and per-player results in a previous game.
 Alternatively, you can use get-methods to inspect those values (see the next section).

 # Get methods